artawood/giphy-app/README.md

-# Giphy App
+#The Giphy App
-The Giftastic Homework
+Creating my first API app!

 Updated 06/28/18 version 0.3
 - Made it prettier and responsive